karlkeefer/pngr/README.md

 Only implements basic user signup, session management, and a toy `post` type to demonstrate basic CRUD.
 PNGR is _not_ a CMS.

 ## Features
-- Hot-reload, front and back
+- Hot-reload, front and back, including a test-runner for golang changes
-- JSON Web-Token cookies with automatic refresh.
-Ready for horizontal scaling.
+- JSON Web-Token cookies with automatic refresh: ready for horizontal scaling
+- Uses `alpine` images for small footprint
 - Feature development is up to you!

 ## Requirements